backtrace-labs/backtrace-forensics/README.md

 }

 const firstRow = coronerResponse.first();
-const rows = coronerResponse.toArray(); // this will contain the firstRow above as the first element for (const row of rows) {
+const rows = coronerResponse.all().rows; // this will contain the firstRow above as the first element for (const row of rows) {
     console.log(row.a, row.b, row.c); // prints values of attributes a, b, c
 }